Staged Home Break-Ins and How to Avoid Being Victimized

 Protect Yourself In Your Contract.

-In all of our contracts, we include a clause that says that the client is responsible for all missing or damaged items.
+In all of our staging contracts, we include a clause that says that the client is responsible for all missing or damaged items.
 Just like an insurance company, we charge the client the retail replacement cost.
 Of course, every client and situation is different.
 Our most recent theft was in an investor flip (without a Supra) and it was the first time they had used our services.
 It was an up-and-coming neighborhood and they had actually been nervous about a break-in from the beginning, so we worked with them a bit on what they owed.
 As a small business, you need policies and contract clauses to protect yourself, but you also have to know when to make exceptions.
 It is always possible to lower a fee, but impossible to add one!
 Set the expectation and then you can have grace and come back off of that, but you have to have a place to back up from.
-Note: our full contract is part of the forms and resources included in our expert level course
+Note: our full contract is part of the forms and resources included in our course for home stagers.

 Have an inventory management system.